Abdullah-AlOwais/Python-102/README.md

 # Python-102

-his project is for one of the "Full Stack Python" Courses which consists of several courses and each course contains a simple project, provided by SATR Platform.
+This project is for one of the "Full Stack Python" Courses which consists of several courses and each course contains a simple project, provided by SATR Platform.